 By Fotini Iconomopoulos

 Maybe you’re not ready just yet or maybe you want this arrangement to become permanent.
 Whatever the situation, there are things that you can do that will help you in your negotiation with your employer.
-In fact, I’ve been helping folks with employer negotiations like these for years, and COVID-19 just made working from home requests a lot easier — you’ve been trialing this (hopefully successfully) for over a year!
+In fact, I’ve been helping folks with employer negotiations like these for years, and COVID-19 just made working from home requests a lot easier — you’ve been trialing this (hopefully successfully) for months!

 I always advise to keep track of the successes and wins you’ve had while working from home, and to lay the groundwork by dropping them into your conversations regularly.
 But even if you haven’t been doing that, you can make up for it with the steps below: